-"In the neighbourhood of Calcutta, and in the eastern district, trade had shown some little tendency to revival, and considerable parcels of goods had, at a slight decline, been disposed of.
+.".
+In the neighbourhood of Calcutta, and in the astern district, trade had shown some little tendency to slight decline, been disposed of.
 Yarn, especially, had been in request, and had even realized an advance.
 The exports of produce were beginning to be affected by short arrivals, sugar and saltpetre having shown a heavy falling off.
 Silks and hides, on the contrary, had been largely shipped to Europe, while there had also been considerable consignments of rice to China.
 The yield of indigo this season seems to be estimated at about 85,000 maunds, or about 35,000 maunds below an average crop.
 Two factories, it is said, had already been burnt.
 A Government six per cent loan for one year had been announced in the Punjab.
 At Calcutta the subscriptions to the new five per cent. loan, which is offered on terms equal to six per cent., were extremely limited.
-The Bank of Bengal, whose stock of bullion had been reduced to 1,143,4217., had resolved upon a rise of two per cent. in its rates for advances."
-Subscriptions have been collected, and further meetings in aid of the Indian fund been held, at Exeter, Warminster, Liverpool, Sheffield, Bradford, Selby, Torquay, Bedford, Huddersfield, Christchurch (Hampshire), Edinburgh, St. Helier's (Jersey), Leeds, Portsmouth, Plymouth, Brighton, Devonport, Bristol, Stoke-upon-Trent, Lincoln, Norwich, Manchester, Glasgow, Sunderland, Newbury, Maidstone, Windsor, King's Lynn, Basingstoke, Haver-fordwest, Torrington, Isleworth, Waltham Abbey, Islington, and Clerkenwell.
+The Bank of Bengal, whose stock of bullion had been reduced to 1,143,4211., had resolved upon a rise of two per cent. in its rates for advances."
+Subscriptions have been collected, and further meetings in aid of the Indian fund been held, at Exeter, Warminster, Liverpool, Sheffield, Bradford, Selby, Torquay, Bedford, Huddersfield, Christchurch (Hampshire), Edinburgh, St. Helier's (Jersey), Leeds, Portsmouth, Plymouth, Brighton, Devonport, Bristol, Stoke-upon-Trent, Lincoln, Norwich, Manchester, Glasgow, Sunderland, Newbury, Maidstone, Windsor, King's Lynn, Basingstoke, Haverfordwest, Torrington, Isleworth, Waltham Abbey, Islington, and Clerkenwell.
 The London Committee have formed themselves into a Relief Committee, a Finance Committee, and a Correspondence Committee.
-A detachment of the 21st Regiment of Madras Native Infantry, stationed at Colmbatore, has subscribed 56 rupees 3 annas towards the fund, out of sympathy with the distressed, and horror at the atrocique crimes perpetrated by the Sepoys.
+A detachment of the 21st Regiment of Madras Native Infantry, stationed at Coimbatore, has subscribed 56 rupees 3 annas towards the fund, out of sympathy with the distressed, and horror at the atrocious crimes perpetrated by the Sepays.